Since I have shared parts of this story a few times now I thought I would talk about moving to the Netherlands and starting a new job there.

 Another thing I had to get use to was some of their annual celebrations.
 For starters, there’s ‘Koningsdag’.
 Which translates in English as ‘Kings day’.
 It’s where the Dutch celebrate the birth of the current king.

-In most cities the centers are packed as everybody celebrates.
+In most cities the centers are packed with people.
+Because almost everybody celebrates it.
 To demonstrate how busy it gets, one year I went to Amsterdam to celebrate it and it took me twenty minutes to get from one side of the street to the other.

 Another thing that took me by surprise was New years celebrations.
 Back in the UK people tend to celebrate in the evening and then call it a day shortly after midnight.
 However, in the more populated parts of the Netherlands it’s very different.